Abdul Somad

-In addition to his lecture, he has authored books, among them are translations of Arabic publications, and religious guides regarding individual subjects such as Qurbani and Salah.
+In addition to his lectures, he has authored books, including translations of Arabic publications, and religious guides on subjects such as Qurbani and Salah.
 Somad's often controversial views has resulted in him being considered persona non grata in various countries, and he along with his supporters has been accused of being engaged with Islamic extremism.

 Background

-Abdul Somad is the son of Bakhtiar and Rohana.
+Abdul Somad was born on 18 May 1977 in Silo Lama, a village in Asahan Regency, North Sumatra, as the son of Bakhtiar and Rohana.
 From the mother's side, he is descended from Sheikh Abdurrahman, nicknamed Tuan Syekh Silau Laut I, a Sufi scholar of the Shattari Order who was born in Rao, Batu Bara.
 He is descended from Minangkabau immigrants whose ancestors came from Mudik Tampang, Rao, Pasaman.

 Abdul Somad rose to prominence primarily due to YouTube and social media in a time of rapid growing internet users in Indonesia.
 He is well known for his humorous rhetoric in delivering dawah.
 His views of Islam is considered to be fundamentalist and objective with his lectures encompassing literal topics on Quran and Sunnah.

 Controversies

 Islamic views

 In an October 2017 video posted on the Islamic-oriented YouTube channel Fodamara TV, Abdul Somad attracted controversy for stating that Muslims who shop or buy at coffee shops owned by Starbucks would go to hell due to the company's pro-LGBT policies.
 The video went viral in March 2018 with many online mocking the preacher for being hypocritical, noting that many of the platforms that Somad uses to spread his message such as YouTube, Facebook, and Twitter have similar pro-LGBT policies like Starbucks.

-In 2019, Somad was reported to police for delivering a speech in which he denounced the crucifix, and stated that any Muslim dying in an hospital with crucifixes would be sent to Hell because the crucifix contained a jinn, a supernatural creature believed to exist by pre-Islamic Arabian tribes and Muslims.
+In 2019, Somad was reported to police for delivering a speech in which he denounced the crucifix, and stated that any Muslim dying in a hospital with crucifixes would be sent to Hell because the crucifix contained a jinn, a supernatural creature believed to exist by pre-Islamic Arabian tribes and Muslims.

 Somad was also affiliated with the Islamic Defenders Front (FPI).
-The latter organization was eventually banned by the Indonesian government due to radicalism as well as after its founder pleaded allegiance to the Islamic State (IS).
+The latter organization was eventually banned by the Indonesian government due to radicalism as well.